kubernetes/minikube/site/content/en/docs/drivers/hyperkit.md

 [HyperKit](https://github.com/moby/hyperkit) is an open-source hypervisor for macOS hypervisor, optimized for lightweight virtual machines and container deployment.

+> [!WARNING]
+> The brew package "hyperkit" has been deprecated because it is no longer
+> maintained upstream!
+It was disabled on 2025-06-21.
+Apple Silicon users
+> have hypervisor options with "krunkit" or "vfkit".

 {{% readfile file="/docs/drivers/includes/hyperkit_usage.inc" %}}

 ## Special features